backface/us-freshwater/README.md

-All Rivers and lakes in the U.S. as rendered from [OpenStreetMap](http://www.osm.org) data.
+A map of all Rivers and lakes in the U.S. as rendered from [OpenStreetMap](http://www.osm.org) data.

 There is a few river and waterbasin maps floating around the net such as these from  [Nelson Minar](https://github.com/NelsonMinar/vector-river-map) or [Mike Bostock](https://github.com/mbostock/us-rivers), also Prints from [Muir Way](https://muir-way.com/collections/hydrology-series)